Skip to content

 47. The PID Provider generates a Token Response; containing

-• DPoP-bound access token (bound to device_priv)
+• DPoP-bound access token (bound to wb_dpop_priv)

-• DPoP-bound refresh token (bound to device_priv)
+• DPoP-bound refresh token (bound to wb_dpop_priv)

 • a c_nonce